-*- coding: utf-8 -*-

 """

-If you have a super apex, this function deletes it and connecting links.
+If a virtual-source super-apex is present, this function deletes it and its connecting links.

 """